Swap Bonito Flakes with Dulse Flakes and Nori Seaweed, Kombu or Konbu, Iriko or Baby Anchovies, Mackerel Powder, and Dried Shiitake Mushrooms.

 This product is also readily available online and can be used in place of bonito flakes for soups and noodle dishes.

-Furthermore, it has an important role in broth, so it is a great substitute for Katsuobushi flakes.
+Also, it has an important role in broth, so it is a great substitute for Katsuobushi flakes.

-Additionally, ikura or salmon roe has a similar texture and consistency to bonito flakes.
+Also, ikura or salmon roe has a similar texture and consistency to bonito flakes.

 Salmon roe can be used in soups and noodle dishes, but it must be slightly cooked before adding other ingredients.

-- Key Characteristics: Iriko or baby anchovies have a salty and intense flavor profile with strong umami characteristics.
+- Key Characteristics: Iriko or baby anchovies have a salty and intense flavor with strong umami characteristics.
 They can provide a similar umami punch to dishes as bonito flakes.

 - Proper Ratio: Use an equal amount of iriko or baby anchovies as a substitute for bonito flakes.
 Adjust the quantity based on your recipe requirements and desired flavor intensity.